 One of the most effective ways on how to kill dallisgrass is by removing the taproot.
 A taproot is the grass' primary root and grows downward vertically from its stem.

 It is known as the center of support of the grass.
 It also can survive no matter what season you are in, so you may expect to see dallisgrass all year round.

 The taproot is located 2 to 3 feet beneath the soil, which can easily be pulled from the wet ground.
 If the ground is not wet, you can use a puller that is long handled, weeder, auger screw, or a foot pedal puller for you to be able to pull the root out of the soil.

 Another tip that you can do to kill the dallisgrass is by regularly mowing your lawn.
 The reason behind this is because it will avoid the grass’ growth to be inhibited.
 Mowing your lawn will help you kill these grass and will also keep your lawn well manicured.

 When choosing herbicides, it would be best to choose powdered one are made out of corn gluten.
-The reason behind this is because it can help in stopping the dallisgrass from growing and germinating.
+The reason behind this is it can help in stopping the dallisgrass from growing and germinating.

 The herbicides should be spread on the lawn, though some people are spreading it to perennial beds, where there are no seeds planted.

 When it comes to applying dallisgrass killer, it would be best to follow the instructions that are included in the herbicides that you purchased.
 The reason behind this is because it will depend on the brand on how you will apply them to your lawn.

 Just always remember to avoid using herbicides with cord gluten in lawns that are newly planted with seeds or beds where you are planning to sow some seeds.